beeeestumbrella/cv/README.md

 - Collaborate with Elevate to specifically help with climate resilience and equity issues in Southeast Michigan
   -  **Lead** the team to analyze the disparate climate and resilience strategies across Southeast Michigan using the benchmarks created by myself
   -  Conduct a comparative policy analysis of the plans, synthesize the best practices as a toolkit for municipalities, and evaluate where the actions align with Elevate’s strengths so they can fit in to help - deliverables will be presented as a one-page summary
-  -  Work together with community partners on the Eastside Resilience Initiatives to form a large network of resilience hubs in Detroit’s East side
+  -  Work together with community partners on the Eastside Resilience Initiatives to form a large network of resilience hubs in Detroit’s Eastside
-  -  Define types of climate emergencies and conditions of facility/staff activations of resilience hubs **(the definition will be formed based on a general emergency framework which is also independently developed by myself)**
+  -  Define types of climate emergencies, conditions of facility/staff activations of resilience hubs, and corresponding response mechanisms **(the definition will be formed based on a general emergency framework which is also independently developed by myself)**
 <br><br>

 **Data Visualization Project - How the air quality improves with the strict air pollution regulations in place in